-A newborn baby doesn’t need a high chair yet or an activity center.
+A newborn baby doesn’t need a high chair or an activity center.
 The baby needs somewhere to sleep, a swing maybe, and a bouncy seat to lay them in since it is nice and portable.
-Only worry about putting together baby items that you’ll actually use immediately.
+Only worry about putting together baby items that you’ll use immediately.
 Leave everything else tucked away out of sight.

 2. Set aside kitchen storage.

 Before the baby even arrives, clean out a section of kitchen cupboards or a shelf in a pantry for the baby items needed in the kitchen.
-Bottles are used so often that you will probably be washing those bottles just to use them again right away.
-Put any backup bottles and parts up in a cupboard off of your counter.
-I bought little storage boxes to keep bibs in, spoons and bowls, etc., that we would eventually need but not for a while.
-Any formula, rice cereal, and baby food were also kept there until we were ready for it.
+Bottles are used so often that you will probably be washing those bottles to use them again right away.
+Put any backup bottles and parts up in a cupboard off your counter.
+I bought little storage boxes to keep bibs in, spoons and bowls, etc., that we would eventually need, but not for a while.
+Any formula, rice cereal, and baby food were kept there until we were ready for it.

 3. Buy aesthetically pleasing baby items.

 Register for and buy items that you think look nice.
-You are going to have to look at the baby swing all day, every day.
+You will have to look at the baby swing all day, every day.
 It’s okay if you spend a little extra on the one you think looks nice.
 Baby gear can be bulky, and when we had our babies, we were working with limited square footage, so the more things compacted into one thing, the better.
 Like the bouncy seat swing combo.
 Perfect.